mathrunet/flutter_masamune/packages/masamune_annotation/README.md

 - `UI support`
     - It provides functions to implement list widgets and simple modals that can update widgets with less load when data is updated.
 - `Firebase/Firestore support`
-    - Provides the ability to easily switch to Firebase features such as `Authentication`, `Cloud Firestore`, and `Cloud Storage`.
+    - Provides functionality to easily switch between Firebase features such as `Authentication`, `Cloud Firestore`, `Cloud Storage`, and `Firebase DataConnect`.

 By using this framework, for example, a simple CRUD application requires only the following parts to be implemented.